IAhumada8/Multi-particle-WMC/README.md

-# About the WMC MPI C++ code - Two Particle Quantum Systems
+# About the WMC MPI C++ code - Multi-Particle Quantum Systems

-Parallel implementation of the Yloop algorithm for Worldline Monte Carlo simulations of two-particle quantum systems using MPI.
+Parallel implementation of the Yloop algorithm for Worldline Monte Carlo simulations of multi-particle quantum systems using MPI.

 ## Overview

-This code implements the Yloop algorithm in the Worldline Monte Carlo (WMC) formalism for simulating two-particle quantum systems with parallel computation using MPI.
+This code implements the Yloop algorithm in the Worldline Monte Carlo (WMC) formalism for simulating two(or more)-particle quantum systems with parallel computation using MPI.
 The algorithm generates Brownian loops to compute quantum propagators and extract ground state energies.

 ## Features